alpargun/SlowFast/README.md

+# Why This Fork Exists?

+- Fixes INSTALL.md with more detailed explanation and correct commands.
+- Tyoecasting in datasets/decoder.py to fix non-writeable tensor warning.
+- Adds registry for Berkeley Deep Drive (BDD) dataset.
+- Adds more experiment configurations.

 # PySlowFast

 PySlowFast is an open source video understanding codebase from FAIR that provides state-of-the-art video classification models with efficient training.
 This repository includes implementations of the following methods: